 The only (sensible) conditions are that the servicing is done in accordance with the manufacturer's schedule and is recorded as such, and that 'appropriate quality' parts are used.
-We feel that the phrase 'appropriate quality' leaves the door open to a dispute between the manufacturer and the parts supplier, so to be absolutely sure, we only use manufacturer's parts.
+We feel that the phrase 'appropriate quality' leaves the door open to a dispute between the manufacturer and the parts supplier, so to be absolutely sure, we at Olive Green Motors only use genuine manufacturer's parts.

 Other details about BER include that part manufacturers must be able to supply Original Equipment parts under their own brand to independent specialists and wholesalers and not just to the vehicle manufacturer, and that anyone with a legitimate requirement for technical information has the right to it in a usable format and sensible cost.

 To be fair on the manufacturers, their compliance with the new law is now good (not least because of the swingeing fines that can be levied against them if they aren't).
 But then again, they aren't exactly quick to tell their customers that they are now free to make a choice.

 Please note although we are able to carry out servicing to a vehicle under warranty, we are not able to carry out repairs that would be covered by a manufactures warranty.